 This study employed a systematic review methodology to explore the application of land value capture in Ghana, drawing insights from peer-reviewed journal articles, scholarly books, and credible institutional reports.
 The systematic approach offers a rigorous, transparent, and replicable process for evaluating existing research, ensuring that findings are grounded in a broad and representative base of evidence (Hunt et al., 2018; Cooper et al., 2018; Anani-Bossman & Nutsugah, 2023).
 The literature search was conducted using major academic databases such as Google Scholar, Scopus, Web of Science, ScienceDirect, and Springer Link as shown in Figure 1.
 These platforms were chosen for their comprehensive coverage of interdisciplinary research.
 A wide-ranging search strategy using keywords such as “land readjustment”, “development charges”, “unearned land value”, “land development,” and “land capture value” was applied across titles, abstracts, and keyword fields.
 The search was conducted only for English-language publications.
 Irrelevant studies, opinion pieces, and duplications were excluded.
 Important details, such as the main conclusions, research methodology, and theoretical frameworks applied, were taken from the chosen studies.
 To find emerging themes, patterns, and trends in the literature, the data was thematically synthesized.
 Thematic analysis was conducted to extract recurring patterns and categorize them into seven core domains: land readjustment, land sales, land acquisitions and resale, and public land leasing, betterment tax, property tax, sale of development rights, joint development mechanism, and “in-kind” contribution, impact fees and development Charge.
 The implications of the literature reviewed were analyzed and interpreted to understand holistically the application of land value capture strategies for slum upgrade and development in Ghana.
 The review’s limitations were determined, including possible publication bias, weaknesses inherent in the studies chosen, and the extent of the literature search.
 The weaknesses were taken into account in the interpretation of the results.
 The primary findings from the studied literature were summarized in the paper's conclusion, which also distilled the most notable findings and implications.
 The reference list was provided in the proper format for citations in order to acknowledge the authors of the reviewed material.

-Figure 1: Prisma Flow Diagram
+Fig. 1.
+Prisma Flow Diagram

 Source: Authors’ construct